nickjj/docker-web-framework-examples/node/README.md

 - It uses `nodemon` in development, check out the `package.json` file
 - An example root page is available at `/`
 - A health check URL was added at `/healthy`
+- Gracefully handle the `yarn.lock` file in development and production

 ## Trying Out the App